Walter takes in the View from his motorcycle

 Getting Started Riding a Motorcycle by Walter F. Kern

 This book provides introductory motorcycling information for new riders to help push them into being safer riders.
 It's also intended for returning riders who have been away from motorcycling for many years.
-Kindle Edition
+Paperback and Kindle Edition

 Growing Up Harley-Davidson: Memoirs of a Motorcycle Dynasty by Jean Davidson